Yiannis123Git/ShiftUnlocked/docs/UsingTheCamera.md

 ## Destroying the camera

-After we finish using a camera object, we can destroy it to free up memory by doing the following.
+After we finish using a camera object, we can destroy it by doing the following.

 ```lua
 ShiftUnlockedCamera:Destroy()